 Also note that the translation of the word “nations” (“he will rule over all that nations”) derives from the same Greek work that translates to “Gentiles”.
 This lends further credence to the child representing Christian followers.

 Finally, the child is “snatched up to God” and to his throne.
-Some believe this is a reference to the “rapture” of the church.
+Some believe this refers to the “rapture” of the church.

 The woman flees to the wilderness

-The verses say that after the male child was “snatched up to God”, the woman fled into the wilderness (or desert).
-The place she fled to was prepared by God indicating a divine protection over her wellbeing.
+The verses say that after the male child was “snatched up to God,” the woman fled into the wilderness (or desert).
+God prepared the place she fled to, indicating divine protection over her well-being.
 She was kept safe there for 1,260 days, the same number of days the two witnesses were protected.

 There are several potential interpretations of her flight to the wilderness.
-Some propose this denotes a portion of the Jewish population will be allowed to live through the period of tribulation, awaiting Christ’s return.
+Some propose this denotes that a portion of the Jewish population will be allowed to live through the tribulation period, awaiting Christ’s return.
 Others propose it represents the protection of Christians until the war between Satan and the angels concludes.
 Still others believe the woman alludes to converts, those who accepted Christ after the two witnesses were resurrected.

-Regardless, it’s clear that the wilderness represents a place of both safety and danger, perhaps even a literal escape to a remote geographical area.
-The verses that follow will explain why Satan pursues her.
-Later verses show that her escape to the wilderness is in anticipation of the devil’s pursuit.
+Regardless, the wilderness represents a place of both safety and danger, perhaps even a literal escape to a remote geographical area.
+The verses that follow explain why Satan pursues her.
+Later verses show that her escape to the wilderness was in anticipation of the devil’s pursuit.

 Interestingly, this verse is another instance where God is referred to in plural forms as “they” (“where she was there a place prepared by God so they can take care of her for 1,260 days).